-We propose the two-dimensional spatial multiple testing (2d-SMT) procedure that fundamentally differs from the existing spatial multiple testing procedures.
-2d-SMT consists of a two-dimensional rejection region built on an auxiliary statistic

-$T_1(s)$ and a primary statistic $T_2(s)$ , for each hypothesis.
-The first dimension utilizes the auxiliary information from the neighbors of a location of interest to perform feature screening, which helps to increases the signal density and lessen the multiple testing burdens in the second dimension.
-The second dimension uses a statistic computed from the data at the location of interest to pick out signals.
-2d-SMT declares the hypothesis at location s to be non-null if $T_1(s) \ge t_1$ and $T_2(s) \ge t_2$ .
-The optimal cutoffs $t_1^{\star}$ and $t_2^{\star}$ are chosen to achieve the maximum number of discoveries while controlling the FDR at the desired level.
-2d-SMT involves three main ingredients to improve its robustness and efficiency: (1) accounting for the dependence between the auxiliary and primary statistics, which alleviates the selection bias; (2) borrowing spatial signal information through an empirical Bayes approach; and (3) accelerating the search for the bivariate cutoff through an efficient algorithm.
+We propose a new method named the two-dimensional spatial multiple testing (2d-SMT) procedure that fundamentally differs from the existing spatial multiple testing procedures.
+2d-SMT consists of a two-dimensional rejection region built on two statistics, an auxiliary statistic $T_1(s)$ and a primary statistic $T_2(s)$ , for each hypothesis.
+The first dimension utilizes the auxiliary information constructed from the neighbors of a location of interest to perform feature screening, which helps to increase the signal density and lessen the multiple testing burdens in the second dimension.
+The second dimension then uses a statistic computed from the data at the location of interest to pick out signals.
+2d-SMT declares the hypothesis at location s to be non-null if $T_1(s) \geq t_1$ and $T_2(s) \geq t_2$ .
+The optimal cutoffs $t_1^$ and $t_2^$ are chosen to achieve the maximum number of discoveries while controlling the FDR at the desired level.
+2d-SMT involves three main ingredients, designed to improve its robustness and efficiency: (1) accounting for the dependence between the auxiliary statistic and the primary statistic, which alleviates the selection bias; (2) borrowing spatial signal information through an empirical Bayes approach; and (3) accelerating the search for the bivariate cutoff through an efficient algorithm.
 In a related study, Yi et al. (2021) proposed the 2dFDR approach to detect the association between omics features and covariates of interest in the presence of confounding factors, borrowing information from confounder-unadjusted test statistics to boost the power in testing with confounder-adjustment.
 In contrast, 2d-SMT is designed for the spatial multiple testing by borrowing information from neighboring observations.

 The contribution of this work lies in its innovative methodology, theoretical analysis, and a new searching algorithm.
 First, 2d-SMT explores spatial information from a completely different perspective compared to the existing weighted procedures.
 It thus can be combined with these methods to improve power further.
-Examples include the group BH procedure (GBH, Hu et al., 2010), independent hypothesis 5 weighting (IHW, Ignatiadis et al., 2016), structure adaptive BH algorithm (SABHA, Li and Barber, 2019), and locally adaptive weighting and screening approach (LAWS, Cai et al., 2022).
+Examples include the group BH procedure (GBH, Hu et al., 2010), independent hypothesis weighting (IHW, Ignatiadis et al., 2016), structure adaptive BH algorithm (SABHA, Li and Barber, 2019), and locally adaptive weighting and screening approach (LAWS, Cai et al., 2022).
 The readers are referred to Section 2.7 for more details.
 Second, our asymptotic analysis allows weak spatial dependence, which goes beyond the independence assumption required by the existing empirical Bayes theory, thereby broadening its application scope.
 To the best of our knowledge, this is the first analytical framework where dependent observations are allowed within the context of empirical Bayes theory.
-Third, we develop an algorithm to overcome the computational bottleneck in finding the 2d cutoff values without sacrificing accuracy, which can be applied to methods using 2d rejection regions, including 2dFDR and 2d-SMT.
+Third, we develop an algorithm to overcome the computational bottleneck in finding the 2d cutoff values without sacrificing accuracy, which can be applied to procedures using two-dimensional rejection regions, including 2dFDR and 2d-SMT.

 The rest of the paper is organized as follows.
 Section 2 develops the 2d-SMT procedure, including the oracle procedure, the feasible procedure with estimated covariance structure, and the extension by combining it with various weighted BH procedures.
 Section 3 discusses some implementation details.
-Section 4 establishes the asymptotic FDR control and power analysis of 2d-SMT.
-In Sections 5 and 6, extensive simulation studies and an ozone data analysis demonstrate the effectiveness of the 2d-SMT procedure.
+Section 4 establishes the asymptotic FDR control of the 2d-SMT procedure.
+In Sections 5 and 6, extensive simulation studies and an analysis of ozone data demonstrate the effectiveness of the 2d-SMT procedure.
 Section 7 concludes and points out a few future research directions.
-Additional details of the experiments and proofs are given in an online supplementary file.
+Some additional details of the numerical experiments and technical proofs are presented in an online supplementary file.